s5z/zsim/README.md

 Notes
 -----

-**Accuracy:** While we have validated zsim against a real system, you should be aware that we sometimes sacrifice some accuracy for speed and simplicity.
+**Accuracy & validation:** While we have validated zsim against a real system, you should be aware that we sometimes sacrifice some accuracy for speed and simplicity.
 The ISCA 2013 paper details the possible sources of inaccuracy.
 Despite our validation efforts, if you are using zsim with workloads or architectures that are significantly different from ours, you should not blindly trust these results.
 Also, zsim can be configured with varying degrees of accuracy, which may be OK in some cases but not others (e.g., longer bound phases to reduce overheads are often OK if your application has little communication, but not with fine-grained parallelism and synchronization).
-Finally, in some cases, you will need to modify the code, and for some purposes, zsim is just not the right tool.
+Finally, in some cases you will need to modify the code to model what you want, and for some purposes, zsim is just not the right tool.
 In any case, we strongly recommend validating your baseline configuration and workloads against a real machine.

+In addition to the results in the zsim paper, http://zsim.csail.mit.edu/validation has updated validation results.

 **Memory Management:** zsim can simulate multiple processes, which introduces some complexities in memory management.
 Each Pin process uses SysV IPC shared